- Investors should maintain an optimistic attitude by hoping for the best, but it is always good to have back up plans.

 Bad things happen in real estate all of the time.
 If you do enough deals, you will start to see things that you would have never thought were possible.
-Plan for the worst and hope for the best.
+Remember plan for the worst hope for the best.
 You may get ridiculed and laughed at for taking out the extra home warranty or having an attorney make changes to your lease, but that’s ok.
 It is far better to have the protection and not use it than be left scrambling when something happens.

 In what ways do you plan for the worst case scenario?
 Share an example of your best risk reduction strategy below.

 Ready to start taking advantage of the current opportunities in the real estate market?

 Click the banner below to take a 90-minute online training class and get started learning how to invest in today’s real estate market!